How To Hydrate Hair After Bleaching: The Ultimate Guide

 - Avoid Swimming: The water in swimming pools contains chlorine that may cause hair color changes and leave the hair dry and irritated (22).

-- Massage The Scalp: Massaging the scalp can increase hair thickness and length (23).
+- Massage The Scalp: Massaging the scalp can increase hair thickness (23).
 It improves blood circulation to the scalp, which stimulates hair growth (24).
 Massage your hair with oil for a week after bleaching hair.
 You can then massage your hair with warm oil regularly to improve hair health.

 - Onion Juice: Onion juice helps improve hair growth in people with alopecia (28).
 It enhances hair appearance and also prevents hair loss and scabies (14).